A Closest Point Method for PDEs on Manifolds with Interior Boundary Conditions for Geometry Processing: Closest Point Computation

 \section{Closest Point Computation}

-Some surfaces allow closest points to be computed analytically, e.g., lines, circles, planes, spheres, cylinders, and tori.
+Some manifolds allow closest points to be computed analytically, e.g., lines, circles, planes, spheres, cylinders, and tori.
 We use the analytical expressions for exact closest points in all examples for which they exist.
-For parameterized surfaces, closest points can be computed using standard numerical optimization techniques, e.g., \citet{Ruuth2008} used Newton's method for various surfaces, such as a helix.
+For parameterized manifolds, closest points can be computed using standard numerical optimization techniques, e.g., \citet{Ruuth2008} used Newton's method for various manifolds, such as a helix.
 For examples in this paper, we solve